Hidden Markov Models for Multivariate Panel Data: Methodology

 where $l(\vecvartheta)$ is the maximized log-likelihood, $\rho$ is the number of free parameters, and $N = nT$.
 The ICL adds an entropy penalty to the BIC and can be approximated via

 where $\text{MAP}\{\hat{u}_{itj}\}$ is the maximum \textit{a~posteriori} classification, i.e.,

 Both the ICL and the BIC are considered as options for model selection; however, neither one is consistently better than the other.
-A selection criterion is not used to select the number of states in the work herein, as both BIC and ICL are known to be inconsistent when selecting the number of states for HMMs, tending towards an unnecessarily large number of states \citep{pohle2017selecting, celeux2008selecting}.
+The BIC, ICL, and some other commonly-used criteria for selecting the number of states are investigated, and a summary of results on real and simulated data is given in Appendix~\ref{appCompSel}.
+Similar to \citet{pohle2017selecting} and \citet{celeux2008selecting}, we find the BIC has a tendency to select an unnecessarily large number of states \textcolor{black}{and the Akaike’s information criterion \citep[AIC;][]{akaike2011} exhibits similar behaviour.} We find ICL to have inconsistent behaviour, selecting the correct number of states on simulated data but an unnecessarily large number of states on real data.
+Of the methods tested, we find the average silhouette score \citep{Rousseeuw1987} performs the best in terms of selecting the correct number of states.

+Regardless, we leave selection of the number of states as an area for future work, where one possible approach is the double-penalized likelihood \citep{hung2013, lin22, zou24} wherein penalties are added to the likelihood function and subsequent parameter estimators to avoid small groups and overfitting.
+Alternatively, an analysis of how much the chosen selection criterion improves while the number of states increases, in tandem with expert knowledge, could be used for selection of the number of states as discussed in \citet{pohle2017selecting}.